aardappel/lobster/lobster/docs/source/language_reference.md

 types, this is a run-time error (the above example will never have a runtime error, since at least one function always matches).

+### Function calls

+Functions can be called as part of an expression with a similar syntax to its definition, e.g. `name(1, 2)`.
+Alternatively, you may use the `.` notation to place the first argument ahead of the call, for example `1.name(2)`.
+If you are using the `.` notation with a function that has just one argument, the `()` may be omitted, `v.length` being a common example.
+You are encouraged to only do this for simple functions that return a property of the argument, and don't modify the argument.

+Optionally, you may also call functions without any parentheses at all, e.g.
+`print "hi!"`.
+This is only allowed for known functions (that are not ambiguous with variables) that have 1 expression argument (followed by any amount of function value arguments that don't take arguments themselves, see below).
+It is up to the programmer to use good judgement on when to use this, the recommended use case is for calls used as statements (no nesting) that don't cause additional parentheses to be needed elsewhere.
+In case of doubt, use the standard call syntax.

 ### Function Values

 You can also create anonymous (nameless) functions as values.
 In the most